hapijs/hapi/docs/Reference.md

 #### `server.ext(event, method, [options])`

-Registers an extension function in one of the available extension points listed below where:
+Registers an extension function in one of the available [extension points](#request-lifecycle) where:
 - `event` - the event name.
 - `method` - a function or an array of functions to be executed at a specified point during request processing.
 The required extension function signature is `function(request, next)` where: